stevensotelo/skammlade.github.io/resume.markdown

 permalink: /resume/
 ---
 sara.kammlade@gmail.com
-970-541-4684

-Below are some projects I have worked on and their associated code files.

 ### The Changing Global Diet
 **Project Summary:**  Create interactive data visualizations associated with the publication [Khoury et. al 2014](http://dx.doi.org/10.1073/pnas.1313490111).